Gerald Kaufman: Ministerial and shadow ministerial career: 1970–1992

 At the 1955 general election Kaufman unsuccessfully contested the Conservative-held seat of Bromley (the seat of Foreign Secretary Harold Macmillan), and at the 1959 general election, he contested Gillingham.
 He was elected MP for Manchester Ardwick at the 1970 general election; he switched constituency to Manchester Gorton at the 1983 election, following the major changes in parliamentary boundaries in that year.
 He remained MP for Gorton until his death, notwithstanding considerable demographic changes that resulted in Muslim voters becoming an influential segment of the electorate.

 Kaufman was a junior minister throughout Labour's time in power from 1974 to 1979, initially as Parliamentary under-secretary of state at the Department of the Environment from 1974 to 1975 under Anthony Crosland.
-Kaufman supported the UK leaving the European Economic Community in the 1975 referendum, after which he was made Parliamentary Under-Secretary of State at the Department of Industry under Eric Varley.
-Kaufman worried that his support for leaving the EEC in the referendum had led to a demotion by Harold Wilson.
+Kaufman supported the UK leaving the European Communities in the 1975 referendum, after which he was made Parliamentary Under-Secretary of State at the Department of Industry under Eric Varley.
+Kaufman worried that his support for leaving the EC in the referendum had led to a demotion by Harold Wilson.
 However, he was quickly promoted to Minister of State at the department in December 1975.
-Kaufman served in the role until the Labour government was defeated at the 1979 general election and, during his time in office, he represented the UK in talks with the United States over allowing the Concorde to land on their soil and steered through legislation nationalising the aircraft and shipbuilding industries.
+Kaufman served in the role until the Labour government was defeated at the 1979 general election; during his time in office, he represented the UK in talks with the United States over allowing Concorde to land on US soil, and steered through legislation nationalising the aircraft and shipbuilding industries.
 Kaufman was made a member of the Privy Council in 1978.

 In opposition, Kaufman served in the Shadow Cabinet as Shadow Environment Secretary from 1980 to 1983, Shadow Home Secretary from 1983 to 1987 and Shadow Foreign Secretary from 1987 to 1992.
 He dubbed the Labour Party's left-wing 1983 general election manifesto "the longest suicide note in history".